heliniApps/SECommerce_Assign2/README.md

 SECommerce_Assign2
 ==================

-An eCommerce web application developed to demonstrate the understanding of public and private key encryption and, skills with PHP, related encryption libraries such as OpenSSL and OOP techniques.
+An eCommerce web application, developed to demonstrate the understanding of public and private key encryption, along with skills with PHP and related encryption libraries such as OpenSSL.
 Application was deployed in Apache web server space provided for RMIT students.

 Contributors: